polyrhiza/vf-controler/README.md

 - Calculate total light output (um/m2/s) in each channel using DMX energy values.
 - Calculate DMX energy values needed to produced desired light recipie
 - Adjust fan speed in all canals.
+- Add scheduled light recipes for all canals.